-If you participated in our group medical plan and contributed toward the premium for one or more months in the abovereferenced calendar year, you may be entitled to a portion share of the MLR rebate that we received.
+If you participated in our group medical plan and contributed toward the premium for one or more months in the abovereferenced calendar year, you may be entitled to a portion share of the MLR rebate the plan received from the carrier.
 The amount of your rebate may vary depending on your coverage tier and the number of months for which you were enrolled.

 We will process MLR rebates to eligible plan participants by no later than the pay period ending [MM/DD/YYYY].
-You may receive this as a cash refund or as a premium contribution.
+You may receive this as a cash refund or as a premium reduction.